-- The time-limit for making R&D claims is usually two years after the end of the period.
+- The time-limit for making R&D claims is usually two years after the end of the accounting period.

 - As this is a specialist area with specific qualification criteria, R&D tax relief claims are dealt with by designated tax offices.
 It is usual for clients to confirm to us, based on detailed knowledge of their own situation, that their R&D work is qualifying R&D. They then provide us with full information as to the costs relating to the R&D projects, so that we can prepare the claim.
 In some cases, we become more involved with the specific project details, for instance if the qualification criteria are queried by HMRC.

 In order to qualify for relief, projects need to fulfil various criteria.
 In broad terms, this means: